Commentaries

 RAM European Market Neutral Equity

-After a strong start of the year, European markets outperformed again in February as US tech weighed on global markets.
+After a strong start of the year, European markets corrected in March, down 3.9% as US equities dragged global equities significantly lower.

-The RAM (Lux) Systematic Funds –European Market Neutral Equity fund (Class-I EUR net of fee*) performed well over the month with both the main market neutral and the statistical arbitrage strategies contributing positively.
+The RAM (Lux) Systematic Funds –European Market Neutral Equity fund (Class-I EUR net of fee*) progressed by 1.05% over the month on the back of strong performance of the long book, which held significantly better than the broad market.

 *Note: I EUR share class currently registered in LU, AT, CH, DE, ES, FR, UK, IT, NL, SE, SG (foreign restricted recognised scheme).
 Please click on the above link to access the fund factsheet and obtain a global overview of performance since inception.
 Past performance is not a reliable indicator of future returns.